BellRing Brands (NYSE:BRBR) Rating Lowered to Hold at Zacks Investment Research

-Zacks Investment Research downgraded shares of BellRing Brands (NYSE:BRBR) from a buy rating to a hold rating in a research report sent to investors on Wednesday, Zacks.com reports.
+BellRing Brands (NYSE:BRBR) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a note issued to investors on Wednesday, Zacks.com reports.

 According to Zacks, “BellRing Brands, Inc. manufactures and sells nutrition products.
 The company offers protein shakes, other RTD beverages, powders and nutrition bars and supplements.
 It offers products under the Premier Protein, Dymatize and PowerBar, as well as Joint Juice and Supreme Protein brands.
 BellRing Brands, Inc. is based in St. Louis, Missouri. “

-BellRing Brands (NYSE:BRBR) last announced its earnings results on Thursday, November 18th.
-The company reported $0.25 EPS for the quarter, missing the consensus estimate of $0.27 by ($0.02).
+BellRing Brands (NYSE:BRBR) last released its earnings results on Thursday, November 18th.
+The company reported $0.25 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.27 by ($0.02).
 BellRing Brands had a negative return on equity of 1.37% and a net margin of 2.21%.
-During the same quarter in the prior year, the company posted $0.25 EPS.
-As a group, equities research analysts anticipate that BellRing Brands will post 1.14 earnings per share for the current fiscal year.
+During the same period in the prior year, the business posted $0.25 EPS.
+On average, equities research analysts anticipate that BellRing Brands will post 1.14 earnings per share for the current year.

-A number of hedge funds have recently added to or reduced their stakes in BRBR.
-JPMorgan Chase & Co. increased its position in BellRing Brands by 50.6% during the 2nd quarter.
-JPMorgan Chase & Co. now owns 1,298,024 shares of the company’s stock worth $40,680,000 after purchasing an additional 436,008 shares in the last quarter.
-Stephens Investment Management Group LLC bought a new stake in BellRing Brands during the 3rd quarter worth approximately $11,253,000.
-Fuller & Thaler Asset Management Inc. bought a new stake in BellRing Brands during the 2nd quarter worth approximately $11,332,000.
-Premier Fund Managers Ltd bought a new stake in BellRing Brands during the 2nd quarter worth approximately $10,001,000.
-Finally, Macquarie Group Ltd. bought a new stake in BellRing Brands during the 2nd quarter worth approximately $6,797,000.
-Institutional investors and hedge funds own 99.80% of the company’s stock.
+Several institutional investors have recently bought and sold shares of the company.
+Squarepoint Ops LLC grew its position in shares of BellRing Brands by 22.8% in the third quarter.
+Squarepoint Ops LLC now owns 28,594 shares of the company’s stock valued at $879,000 after purchasing an additional 5,316 shares during the last quarter.
+Two Sigma Advisers LP grew its position in shares of BellRing Brands by 61.6% in the third quarter.
+Two Sigma Advisers LP now owns 234,000 shares of the company’s stock valued at $7,196,000 after purchasing an additional 89,200 shares during the last quarter.
+Two Sigma Investments LP grew its position in shares of BellRing Brands by 38.0% in the third quarter.
+Two Sigma Investments LP now owns 159,683 shares of the company’s stock valued at $4,910,000 after purchasing an additional 43,983 shares during the last quarter.
+UBS Group AG grew its position in shares of BellRing Brands by 410.0% in the third quarter.
+UBS Group AG now owns 4,478 shares of the company’s stock valued at $138,000 after purchasing an additional 3,600 shares during the last quarter.
+Finally, Cubist Systematic Strategies LLC grew its position in BellRing Brands by 189.1% during the third quarter.
+Cubist Systematic Strategies LLC now owns 52,123 shares of the company’s stock worth $1,603,000 after buying an additional 34,094 shares in the last quarter.
+99.80% of the stock is currently owned by institutional investors.

 BellRing Brands Company Profile